openshift/sandboxed-containers-operator/README.md

 ### Openshift
 1. During the installation you can watch the values of the kataconfig CR.
 Do `watch oc describe kataconfig example-kataconfig`.
 2. To check if the nodes in the machine config pool are going through a config update watch the machine config pool resource.
 For this do `watch oc get mcp kata-oc`
 3. Check the logs of the sandboxed containers operator controller pod to see detailled messages about what the steps it is executing.
-To find out the name of the controller pod, `oc get pods -n kata-operator-system | grep kata-operator-controller-manager` and then monitor the logs of the container `manager` in that pod.
+To find out the name of the controller pod, `oc get pods -n sandboxed-containers-operator-system | grep sandboxed-containers-operator-controller-manager` and then monitor the logs of the container `manager` in that pod.

 ## Components